WillEngler/willengler.github.io/content/Nontechnical/good-boy.md

 In Quepos I met Massimo, an Italian man  who took that fear and went as far in the opposite direction as possible.
 For the last 15 or so years, he hasn't lived in a place for more than 6 months at a time.
-He's travelled the world and picked up six languages.
+He's travelled the world and picked up seven languages.
 He was in New Zealand before Costa Rica.
 He blusters into jobs as a pizza chef using his Italian citizenship as a credential.
 I asked him if he intentionally chose such an unconventional lifestyle.